claygiffin/100-coaches-site/src/pages/index.md

   linkText: Get Started
   text: >-
     100 Coaches(tm) include some the world's most effective consultants in all areas of employee and customer growth and engagement.
-Together, they create a unique spectrum of talent who give speeches, deliver workshops and lead transformation.
-If you are looking for a particular solution please feel free to call 212.877.4277 or email scott@100coaches.org.
-Thank you!
+They create a unique spectrum of talent who give speeches, deliver workshops and lead transformation.
+By having so many talented people in our group, we make it easy for you to find the right solution which may include out unique ability to bring together multiple world class resources.
+If you are interested to learn more, let's get started!
 education:
   headline: Books lorem ipsum comet dolor consectetur sit vatar
   image: /uploads/marshall-books@2x.png